Qizhong-George-Guo/qizhong-guo/reflections/liulan-reservoir-overtopping-local-breach.md

 *Authored by Qizhong (George) Guo*
 *July 8, 2026*

-## A preliminary technical review was prepared to support professional discussion on aging earth-dam safety, overtopping risk, spillway performance, and reservoir resilience under extreme rainfall.
+## This technical brief was prepared to support professional discussion on aging earth-dam safety, overtopping risk, spillway performance, adaptive reassessment of design floods and engineering design standards under non-stationary climate conditions, reservoir operation during floods exceeding the design standard, and reservoir resilience under extreme rainfall.

 On July 6, 2026, Liulan Reservoir in Hengzhou, Nanning, Guangxi, China, experienced overtopping and local breaches of its earthen dam during an exceptionally intense rainfall event associated with Typhoon Maysak.
 Based on public reports, official updates, satellite imagery, and preliminary engineering reasoning, this technical brief reviews the possible hydrologic, hydraulic, geotechnical, and risk-management factors involved in the event.